-- 5.2 The Committee should keep the number of working groups formed during its sessions to a minimum; however, a maximum of three working groups may be established, where necessary, bearing in mind the difficulties that small delegations experience in being represented in such groups and the fact that such groups work without interpretation.
-When a working group has completed its task and has been terminated, no other working group should be convened in its place during the same session. - 5.3 Where more than three working groups are needed to deal with different subjects in one session, the Committee should establish an order of priority for possible subject items and decide accordingly.
-Where more than three unrelated topics need to be covered by independent working groups over several sessions, arrangements may be made for groups concerned to meet at alternate sessions of the Committee within the maximum of three working groups per session.
+5.1 The Committee should keep the number of working groups formed during its sessions to a minimum; however, a maximum of three working groups could be established, where necessary, bearing in mind the difficulties small delegations experience in being represented in such groups and the fact that such groups work without interpretation.
+When a working group has completed its task and has been terminated, another working group should not be convened in its place during the same session.

-- 5.4 Working groups may start work on the first morning of the session under draft terms of reference presented by the Chair of the Committee, pending formal discussion of those terms of reference under the relevant agenda item.
+- 5.2 Where more than three working groups are needed to deal with different subjects in one session, the Committee should establish a priority order for possible subject items and decide accordingly.
+Where more than three unrelated topics need to be covered by independent working groups over several sessions, arrangements could be made for groups concerned to meet at alternate sessions of the Committee within the maximum of three groups per session. - 5.3 Working groups may start work on the morning of the first day of the meeting on the basis of the draft terms of reference presented by the Chair of the Committee, pending formal discussion of those terms of reference under the relevant agenda item.
 However, these measures should be an option and be decided at the meeting with caution.
-Whenever possible, terms of reference for working groups should be agreed at the previous sessions of the Committee.
-Another option is for the draft terms of reference of working and drafting groups issued at the beginning of the session, in accordance with paragraph 5.18 of this document, to identify items on which the groups may start working on the first morning of the session, without prior consideration of the related agenda items in plenary. - 5.5 In principle, a working group should not have splinter groups.
-However, where it is necessary to establish one or more splinter groups to facilitate its efficiency, the working group should do so by unanimous agreement, and should consider and agree on the outcome of the splinter group's work before incorporating it in its report.
-Splinter groups, if established, should meet outside normal working hours, unless the working group decides otherwise in view of the efficiency of the work. - 5.6 When appropriate, working groups should make full use of the five working days of a session in submitting their reports for the next session of the Committee.
-When working group reports are to be prepared during a session, all efforts should be made to keep them as short as possible. - 5.7 Permanent working groups should be avoided but, if there is ever a need for such a group, clear justification and appropriate terms of reference should be agreed.
+It should be encouraged that, whenever possible, terms of reference of working groups should be agreed at the previous sessions of the Committee.
+Another option would be that the draft terms of reference of working and drafting groups issued at the beginning of the session, in accordance with paragraph 5.18 of this document, also identify items on which the groups could start, if so decided, working on the morning of the first day of the meeting, without prior consideration of the related agenda items in plenary. - In principle, there should be no splinter group(s) of a working group.
+However, where the establishment of a splinter group(s) is necessary for the facilitation and efficiency of the work, the working groups should have a unanimous agreement on its establishment and the outcome of the group's(s') work should be considered and agreed by members of the working group and incorporated in the report of the working group.
+Splinter group(s), if established, should meet outside normal working hours, unless the working group decides otherwise in view of the efficiency of the work. - 5.5 When appropriate, working groups should make full use of the 5 working days of a session, submitting their reports to the next session of the Committee.
+When working group reports are to be prepared during a session, all efforts should be made to keep such reports as short as possible. - 5.6 Permanent working groups should be avoided and, if there ever is a need for such a group, clear justification and appropriate terms of reference should be agreed.